zbito5/Database-Project/README.md

 Sports database project
 Description

 This repository contains SQL scripts for a SportsLeague database, which manages data related to sports leagues, teams, and game results.
 It includes table creation scripts and data insertion.
+Also the frontend implementation.

 Features